 On May 15, 2018, we completed the acquisition of 100% of the ongoing operations of The Scruggs Company ("Scruggs"), a privately-owned civil infrastructure company headquartered in Hahira, Georgia, which operates three hot mix asphalt plants, three aggregate mines and one industrial plant.
 The acquisition complements our vertically integrated Southeastern U.S. operations, providing new bidding areas in the expanding Georgia market.
-The purchase price of \$51.1 million, excluding certain working capital adjustments, was paid in cash on the date of closing.
+The purchase price of \$51.3 million, excluding cash acquired, was paid in cash on the date of closing.
 We funded the purchase price with cash on hand plus an additional \$22.0 million borrowed under our Term Loan.
-The additional borrowing is subject to the same terms and conditions as the Term Loan balance outstanding at March 31, 2018.
-In connection with this additional Term Loan borrowing, we entered into an interest rate swap agreement with a notional amount of \$11.0 million under which we pay a fixed percentage rate of 3.01% and receive a credit based on the applicable LIBOR rate.
+The additional borrowing is subject to the same terms and conditions as the Term Loan balance outstanding prior to the additional borrowing.
+In connection with this additional Term Loan borrowing, we entered into a fair value interest rate swap agreement with a notional amount of \$11.0 million under which we pay a fixed percentage rate of 3.01% and receive a credit based on the applicable LIBOR rate.